Spatialized trees and forest stands metrics with BIOMASS

 Checking the corners of the plot

-The checkPlotCoord function handles both situations using the
+function handles both situations

 argument (= TRUE or FALSE).

-You can give either GPS coordinates (with the longlat argument) or another projected coordinates (with the projCoord argument) for the corner coordinates.
+You can give either GPS coordinates (with the longlat argument) or another projected coordinates (with the proj_coord argument) for the corner coordinates.

 If we rely on the GPS coordinates of the corners